African buffalo: Description

 The African buffalo is a very robust species.
 Its shoulder height can range from 1.0 to 1.7 m and its head-and-body length can range from 1.7 to 3.4 m.
 The tail can range from 70 to 110 cm long.
-Compared with other large bovids, it has a long but stocky body (the body length can exceed the wild water buffalo, which is heavier and taller) and short but thickset legs, resulting in a relatively short standing height.
+Compared with other large bovids, it has a long but stocky body (the body length can exceed that of the wild water buffalo, which is heavier and taller) and short but thickset legs, resulting in a relatively short standing height.
 Cape buffaloes weigh 425 to 870 kg (males weigh about 100 kg more than females).
 In comparison, African forest buffaloes, at 250 to 450 kg, are only half that size.
 Its head is carried low; its top is located below the backline.
 The front hooves of the buffalo are wider than the rear, which is associated with the need to support the weight of the front part of the body, which is heavier and more powerful than the back.

 Savannah-type buffaloes have black or dark brown coats with age.
 Old bulls often have whitish circles around their eyes and on their face.
-Females tend to have more-reddish coats.
-Forest-type buffaloes are 30-40% smaller, reddish brown in colour, with much more hair growth around the ears and with horns that curve back and slightly up.
+Females tend to have more reddish coats.
+Forest-type buffaloes are 30–40% smaller, reddish brown in colour, with much more hair growth around the ears and with horns that curve back and slightly up.
 Calves of both types have red coats.

 A characteristic feature of the horns of adult male African buffalo (southern and eastern populations) is that the bases come very close together, forming a shield referred to as a "boss".
 From the base, the horns diverge downwards, then smoothly curve upwards and outwards and in some cases inwards and or backwards.
 In large bulls, the distance between the ends of the horns can reach upwards of one metre (the record being 64.5 inches 164 cm).
 The horns form fully when the animal reaches the age of 5 or 6 years old, but the bosses do not become "hard" until it reaches the age of 8 to 9 years old.
 In cows, the horns are, on average, 10–20% smaller, and they do not have a boss.
 Forest-type buffalo horns are smaller than those of the savanna-type buffaloes from Southern and East Africa, usually measuring less than 40 cm, and are almost never fused.

+Unlike other large bovines, African buffalo have 52 chromosomes (for comparison, American bison and domestic cattle have 60).
+This means they are unable to produce hybrid offspring with domestic cattle and bison.

 Subspecies

+There are five subspecies that are recognized as valid by most authorities: